beyond-all-reason/tachyon/docs/schema/lobby.md

 To leave an ally team or the join queue and become a spectator, a user should use [lobby/spectate](#spectate).

+### Lobby updates

+Any member can update most (any?) property of the lobby.
+Updates are all or nothing, if updating a proprety is not possible (invalid or forbidden), then no update take place.
+The result of the updates is then transmitted to all members via `lobby/updated` events.

 ## List of all lobbies